 - clarify their scope and in particular the potential pervasiveness of agenda decisions beyond the narrow fact patterns addressed in the submissions; and

 - help preparers assess the benefits for users.

 Lastly, EFRAG reiterated its suggestions to the IASB to reconsider whether some additional clarification on the distinction between a change in accounting policy and correction of an error would be useful in finalising the amendments contained in this ED and in the one issued in September 2017.

 On 23 August 2018, EFRAG published a final comment letter reiterating in substance the initial views above, and a feedback statement summarising the input received from the consultation and how it had been considered in the final drafting.

 At its December 2018 meeting, the IASB discussed the feedback received and decided tentatively decided not to amend IAS 8 to specify when entities apply accounting policy changes resulting from Agenda Decisions published by the IFRS Interpretations Committee.
-The IASB has yet to make a decision on other aspects of the proposed amendments; more particularly, the proposed cost-benefit threshold.

 23/08/2018 - EFRAG’s comment letter and feedback statement on ED/2018/1 Accounting Policy Changes (Proposed amendments to IAS 8)